-Mobile friendly websites are required for small business.
+Mobile friendly websites are required for small business success.
 Local search advices that mobile web is a better for users.
 It also provides better positions to help the users.
 A huge effort is require to make website mobile friendly.

 Two things are required to increase your page speed: